 You can also target their carry then distract the enemies without actually engaging the backline since it’ll be 1v4 with their tank.
 Regardless, the best time to use your ult is when you’re in beside your tower.
 If you don’t target anyone (c), it’s a long-range teleport.

-Ideally jungle, get s1 and s2, and start harassing (don’t expect early game kills until lvl 3 onward).
+Ideally, jungle, get S1 and S2, and start harassing (don’t expect early game kills until LVL 3 onward).
 Once you have ult, surprise the enemy by teleporting any of them to your turret for your teammate to finish off.
 Otherwise, just use it to reveal heroes and maybe steal their jungle buff with leech or kill em.
-Or even attempt split pushing with it.
+Or even attempt to split pushing with it.
 If it works it works.

 Recommend gaining 20% CDR first with the energy jungle item, and cooldown boots then rush mejingord for the max hp and regen outside of battle.
 Your shield scales VERY slightly with max hp and you’ll always be in the middle of the fight.
 Pure energy-build ancient ones are very squishy and pure tank builds do 0 dmg with very little CC.
 I’ve had the most success going energy cdr with some hp.
 After mejingord, get 40% cdr asap.
-That item that gives bonus energy dmg on next basic attack after casting skill on a 1.5 second cooldown works amazing on her.
-In team fights, hit as many as you can , keep your hp + shields up, you can slightly tower dive this way but iirc her s3’s damage reduction doesn’t work vs towers.
+That item that gives bonus energy damage on the next basic attack after casting skill on a 1.5-second cooldown works amazingly on her.
+In team fights, hit as many as you can, keep your hp + shields up, you can slightly tower, dive, this way but IIRC her s3’s damage reduction doesn’t work vs towers.